 Houhora Golf Club

-Our trip through New Zealand kicked off with an adventure to the farthest northern tip of the country, a place known as the Northland.
-It is a place of honesty stands selling avocadoes, roadside huts selling delicious berry ice cream, sleepy no stop light towns, and Cape Reinga, where the Tasman Sea and Pacific Ocean collide, and where Māori spirits begin their final journey.
+Our trip through New Zealand kicked off with an adventure to the farthest northern tip of the country, a place that is known as the Northland.
+It is a place of honesty stands selling avocadoes, roadside huts selling delicious berry ice cream, sleepy no-stoplight towns, and Cape Reinga, where the Tasman Sea and the Pacific Ocean collide, and where Māori spirits begin their final journey.

 The Northlands is also home to Houhora Golf Club, the most northern golf course in New Zealand.
 Or, as the friendly members that we met like to call it, Houhora Golf Club is New Zealand’s Top Golf Club!